gskachkov/houdini-css-wasm/README.md

 * npm start
 * visit `http://localhost:8080/`

-Test Houdini CSS with wasm
+Test Houdini CSS with wasm:
+* WASM with Draw - CalDrc and aw fractal by WebAssembly
+* WASM without Draw - Calc fractal by WebAssembly and draw fractal by JS
+* pure JS - Draw fractal by JS